-Lower limb fractures can result in other significant long-term and future injuries such as the ankle fracture seen below.
+The broken ankle in the image below resulted in other significant long-term and future injuries.
 Soon after the injury, pain of the opposite hip was experienced because of limping.
-Traumatic arthritis will develop and continue to worsen not only in his ankle but in the opposite hip and then the other hip.
+Traumatic arthritis developed and continue to worsen not only in his ankle but in the opposite hip and then the other hip.

 The motorcyclist’s doctors were recommending ankle fusion but the motorcyclist was trying to avoid such significant surgery.
 The motorcyclist may require ankle replacement in the future.

 This photo shows the motorcyclist’s broken ankle with external fixation.
 The broken ankle required surgery which was performed using a fixating device from the outside of his ankle and leg.
-This case settled for 6 figures although the motorcyclist was very drunk at the time of his motorcycle accident.
-(Just because you are drunk, it doesn’t mean you caused the accident)
+This case settled for 6 figures even though the motorcyclist was very drunk at the time of his motorcycle accident and the insurance company claimed he caused the accident.